WW-FL: Secure and Private Large-Scale Federated Learning: Additional Benchmarks

+In this section, we present additional benchmarks and results to further evaluate the performance of~\FLname.
+These supplementary findings provide valuable insights into the effectiveness of~\FLname in comparison to regular federated learning~(FL) across various scenarios and attack settings.

-\subsubsection{Additional Results for Q4}
+\subsection{Additional Results for Q4}

-\paragraph{ResNet9/CIFAR10} We present the full evaluation results for~ResNet9 trained on~CIFAR10 under attack.
-We evaluate~FedAvg, FLTrust, and trimmed mean in regular~FL and~\FLname under four different data-poisoning attacks with three different poison rates and three different distributions of malicious clients.
-Fig.~\ref{fig:CIFAR10-FL-HyFL-FedAvg-FLTrust-TrimmedMean-2000-all-attack-equally-distributed} shows the results for equally-distributed malicious clients for~2000 rounds.
-Fig.~\ref{fig:CIFAR10-FL-HyFL-FedAvg-FLTrust-TrimmedMean-2000-all-attack-focused} shows the focused attack and~Fig.~\ref{fig:CIFAR10-FL-HyFL-FedAvg-FLTrust-TrimmedMean-2000-all-attack-cluster-focused} shows cluster-focused results.
+\paragraph{ResNet9/CIFAR10} Here, we present the full evaluation results for~ResNet9 trained on~CIFAR10 under attack.
+We evaluate~FedAvg, FLTrust, and trimmed mean for~2000 rounds in regular~FL and~\FLname under four different data-poisoning attacks with three different poison rates and three different distributions of malicious clients.
+Fig.~\ref{fig:CIFAR10-FL-HyFL-FedAvg-FLTrust-TrimmedMean-2000-all-attack-equally-distributed} shows the results for equally-distributed malicious clients, Fig.~\ref{fig:CIFAR10-FL-HyFL-FedAvg-FLTrust-TrimmedMean-2000-all-attack-focused} the focused attack, and~Fig.~\ref{fig:CIFAR10-FL-HyFL-FedAvg-FLTrust-TrimmedMean-2000-all-attack-cluster-focused} cluster-focused results.

 \FLname outperforms regular~FL in nearly all settings and has more than~5\% higher validation accuracy after~2000 rounds.
 In both regular~FL and~\FLname, all three aggregation schemes show robustness against data poisoning in the realistic settings with~0.01 and~0.1 poison rate and equally-distributed as well as focused attacks.
-This is no longer the case for a poison rate of~0.2.
+This is not the case for a poison rate of~0.2.
 Especially~FedAvg as a non-robust aggregation scheme struggles to converge.
-Even robust aggregations cannot fully counteract the effect of the attacks.
-The same is true for the cluster-focused attack distribution.
-Here, all aggregations have spikes in their validation accuracy; only~FLTrust manages to train a model comparable to the other settings.
+Even robust aggregations cannot fully counteract the attacks.
+The same is true for the cluster-focused attack distribution: Here, all aggregations have spikes in their validation accuracy; only~FLTrust manages to train a model comparable to the other settings.
 This is because~FLTrust is designed to be robust against model poisoning, and the cluster-focused setting is the closest to a model-poisoning attack.
+We stress that the cluster-focused scenario is less practical in reality.
+Consider worldwide training that is organized into country-level clusters: it is extremely unlikely that an adversary can corrupt even the majority of a country's population.
+Corruption in a production-level cross-device setting is below a rate of~0.001~\cite{SP:SHKR22}, making our study of extreme cases with a~0.2 corruption rate a theoretical experiment.